Nursery admissions 2025-26

 Parents advice session

-Join the the School Admissions Service Team and the Transitions Team for a parents advice session.
-Reserve your place (various dates).
+Join the the School Admissions Service and the Transitions Team for a parents advice session, book your place.

 How to apply